zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 the ability to create filters on various dimensions, identifying performance issues has never been easier.

-### Real Application Testing Overview and Business Cases

-#### SQL Performance Analyzer Optimizer Statistics

-##### Business Case

 When gathering new statistics, it is not uncommon that the new statistics cause the optimizer to choose a new query plan.
 In most cases the new plan will be more efficient but sometimes it causes query regression.
 As a DBA it is important to proactively predict how new statistics will change the overall performance in the database.
 With SQL Performance Analyzer (SPA) you have the ability to execute most of your SQL statements that occur in your database.